Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 The beauty of a well-made pizza lies not only in its taste but also in its presentation.
 A few finishing touches can make your homemade pizza look and feel restaurant-quality:

-- Finishing Touches: Once your pizza comes out of the oven, drizzle it with high-quality extra virgin olive oil.
-This adds a glossy sheen and a subtle peppery flavour.
-Garnish with fresh basil leaves for a burst of colour and fragrance.
-For a modern twist, try topping your pizza with fresh arugula or a sprinkle of chilli flakes for added heat.
+• Finishing Touches: Once your pizza comes out of the oven, drizzle it with high-quality extra virgin olive oil.
+This adds a glossy sheen and a subtle peppery flavor.
+Garnish with fresh basil leaves for a burst of color and fragrance.
+For a modern twist, try topping your pizza with fresh arugula or a sprinkle of chili flakes for added heat.

 3. Essential Equipment for Perfect Pizza